 - Learning in Common (LinC)

 Hilde Binford received her BA in history and Master of Music in music history from Rice University.
 She then went to Stanford University, where she earned a PhD in musicology.
-Her dissertation was on Aquitanian introit tropes.
-Since then, her research has expanded to the music of the Old Order Amish.
-In the summer of 2005, she was the co-director of the first NEH Institute for Schoolteachers on "Bach Across the Centuries."
-She continues to present papers at national and international conferences, develop new interdisciplinary courses, and coordinate the biennial conference on Moravian music.
-When she has time, she plays the fiddle in a contra-dance band and viol da gamba.
+Her dissertation was on Aquitanian Introit tropes.
+Since then, her research has expanded to the music of the Old Order Amish and other Reformation churches.
+Since 2005, she has directed five NEH Institutes for Schoolteachers on the music of J. S. Bach.
+She continues to present papers at conferences, develop new interdisciplinary courses, and help coordinate the biennial conference on Moravian history and music.
+She plays the fiddle and viol da gamba.

-In her personal life, Dr. Binford spends her free time traveling with her two sons, Trent and Alex.
-Together, they have camped in the wetlands of Brazil, stayed in yurts and wigwams in the Canadian wilderness (during winter!), and volunteered in a poor Guatemalan community.
-And this was just in the past year!
-She continues to take courses herself -- most recently in math, photography and magic.
+In her personal life, Dr. Binford enjoys traveling with her partner, David Boothroyd, and two sons, Trent and Alex.
+She has camped in the wetlands of Brazil, stayed with the Maasai in Kenya, and volunteered in Guatemala.
+She continues to take courses herself, and is particularly interested in math, photography, history, and magic.